txt/ase23/docs/software2.md

 By Jane Coaston, jane.coaston@vox.com.
 Updated May 28, 2019.
 https://www.vox.com/the-highlight/2019/5/20/18542843/intersectionality-conservatism-law-race-gender-discrimination

-[^cresnhaw]: Demarginalizing the Intersection of Race and Sex: A Black Feminist Critique of Antidiscrimination Doctrine, Feminist Theory and Antiracist Politics.
+[^crenhaw]: Demarginalizing the Intersection of Race and Sex: A Black Feminist Critique of Antidiscrimination Doctrine, Feminist Theory and Antiracist Politics.
 Kimberle Crenshaw.
 The University of Chicago Legal Forum 140:139-167 (1989)